 – People who used the skin cream were more likely to get worse than those who don’t.

-The data is totally fictitious, and has been chosen to make it difficult to come up with the right answer.
+The data is totally fictitious, invented to make it difficult to come up with the right answer.
 When most people quickly glance at the table, they tend to either look at the top two numbers, or the two numbers on the left.
 The top two numbers show that more people got worse than better; the left-hand numbers show that for people whose rash got worse, most of them were using the skin cream.
 Both of these quick-and-dirty ways conclude that the skin cream makes the rash worse.

 However, notice what happens when we calculate the percentages going across: